 Wunder2's Glitter Gelly is one of those products you don't think you need until you try it, and then you realize your makeup bag (and life) has been missing some much-needed sparkle.
 Although it comes in five different shades, we like the classic gold, called 24 Karat.
 Maybe it's not a product you'd use every single day, but we think it's worth having for special occasions.
 (I, for one, use it when I want to create a bold look for a Friday night out with drinks and dancing.)

 If Glossier's cleanser is out of your budget or maybe you just prefer to try something different, reach for this gel cleanser from E.l.f.
 Cosmetics (it's only $6).
-It's a cleanser that doesn't lather (which means there are no sulfates!) with ingredients like coconut juice, sugar maple extract, aloe, and cucumber.
-"My skin gets very dehydrated from most cleansers, but this is very moisturizing," writes one reviewer.
-"It is easy to work with, rinsed clean with no residue and doesn't irritate my sensitive skin."
+It's a cleanser that doesn't lather (which means there are no sulfates!) with hydrating ingredients like coconut juice, sugar maple extract, aloe, and cucumber.
+One reviewer said that her skin usually gets dehydrated from most cleansers, but this one felt hydrating and rinsed clean with no residue.

 We'll leave you with this thought: It might be easy to write off the jelly-textured beauty craze as a passing trend, but we think it's well worth partaking in if you find a product that works for you.
 After all, beauty is supposed to be fun and creative, so why not use products that reflect that?
 That's why we're stocking up on all our favorite jelly products.
 If you are too, then happy shopping.